Support at Home

 The Australian Government has announced several changes, called reforms, to the Aged Care system in Australia.

-One of these changes is the launch of the new Support at Home program, which will replace the current Home Care Packages program on 1 November 2025.
+One of these changes is the launch of the new Support at Home program, which replaced the Home Care Packages program on 1 November 2025.

 Support at Home

-Here are the main changes that the new Support at Home program will bring:
+Here are the main changes that the new Support at Home program has brought:

 • More funding levels to make it easier for older people to get the specific support that they need